-Level 1: Initial Level 2: Developing Level 3: Defined Level 4: Managed Aim to build awareness Use pilot project(s) to build Build awareness of the need Generate support amongst amongst management of the awareness of the benefits for improved business staff in support roles and gap between current from improved quality of performance. responsible for other business capabilities and those projects and Build awareness of how processes, to integrate offered at higher levels; systematisation of systematised conservation systems and streamline emphasising the productivity information; aim to build a information streamlines workflows. and effectiveness benefits groundswell of support to workflow in other parts of the that could be obtained. encourage others to try, organisation and to generate interest amongst leadership group
+Level 1: Initial Level 2: Developing Level 3: Defined Level 4: Managed Aim to build awareness Use pilot project(s) to build Build awareness of the need Generate support amongst amongst management of the awareness of the benefits for improved business staff in support roles and gap between current from improved quality of performance. those responsible for other capabilities and those projects and Build awareness of how business processes, to offered at higher levels; systematisation of systematised conservation integrate systems and emphasising the productivity information; aim to build a information streamlines streamline workflows. and effectiveness benefits groundswell of support to workflows in other parts of that could be obtained. encourage others to try, the organisation and to generate interest amongst leadership group